LittleD3092/My-Vault/Mechanical Engineering Design/Cold Work.md

 ---

 Also known as strain hardened.
-This process creates a longer linear elastic curve, and therefore prevent fatigue failures.
+This process creates a longer linear elastic curve, and therefore prevent [[Fatigue]] failures.
 The process contains following [[#Steps]].

 The changes made to a metal by cold working can be reversed by subjecting that metal to a particular temperature for a particular amount of time.
 This process is known as ==annealing==.